ezz-dev/embed-selfbot/README.md

 # Embed Self-bot
 A script for Discord console that allows you to send embeds.
+Originally made by [2207-code](https://github.com/2207-code).
+Modified by [Sweety187](https://github.com/Sweety187).

 **Warning!** Please note that self-bots are not allowed and your Discord account may be banned for using this if you get reported.